Brian Cabral

 Kealilhaaheo Brian David Cabral (born June 23, 1956) is an American football coach and former player.
 He stood in as the interim head football coach for three games at the University of Colorado at Boulder in 2010.
 Cabral played professionally as a linebacker in the National Football League (NFL) with the Atlanta Falcons, the Green Bay Packers, and the Chicago Bears.
-He won a Super Bowl as a member of the 1985 Chicago Bears.
+He won Super Bowl XX as a member of the 1985 Chicago Bears.

 College playing career

 Cabral lettered three seasons for Colorado at linebacker from 1975 to 1977 under Coach Bill Mallory, as he was a captain and played a big role on The Buffaloes' Big Eight champion team in 1976.
 He led Colorado with 13 tackles (12 solo) in the 1977 Orange Bowl against Ohio State.
 As a senior, he was honored as the Big Eight Conference's player of the week for a monster 25 tackles in a CU 27-21 win over Stanford and shared the team's Sure Tackler Award with Mark Haynes.
 That 25-tackle game included 13 solo stops and is still tied for the fourth most in a single game in Colorado team history.